Iknite-Space/iknite-space.github.io/src/content/posts/newsletters/04-recruiting-mentors/index.md

 tags = "newsletter"
 +++

-# Cohort 5 Starts Tomorrow!
-A New Chapter Begins!
 Tomorrow marks another exciting beginning at Iknite Space, It marks the official start of Cohort 5 of our training program!
 And we are more than excited for this.
 Not just for the training but for Mentors, partners and supporters like you.